Arrival in Toulouse

 This tour is slight-challenging.
 You cycle on asphalted paths, gravel roads and side roads with less traffic.

-- Accommodation in hotels as mentioned
+- Accommodation in your booked category

 - Breakfast buffet or extended breakfast